 John Bryan's recently renovated day lodge is available for reservation; a perfect place for special events and group gatherings.
 The lodge features a kitchen with stove, fridge, microwave, sink, large banquet table, two fireplaces, two restrooms, screened-in porch, air conditioning, outdoor charcoal grill, picnic tables, and a volleyball court.
 Located near the mountain bike and hiking trails.

 An 9-hole disc golf course, located across from the camp store, is free to play with your own equipment.

 The Little Miami River provides excellent stream fishing opportunities for anglers.
-Smallmouth bass, rock bass and panfish are in abundance.
+Smallmouth bass, rock bass, and panfish highlight potential shoreline catches.

 - Fishing is not allowed in the nearby Clifton Gorge State Nature Preserve.